-Credit sales may involve two types of transactions where a retailer makes a supply of goods and a supply of credit under an agreement for the sale of the goods to the purchaser.

-The value of the goods and installment payments are calculated as follows:

-a) supply of goods and credit where the credit or interest component is shown separately and disclosed to the recipient, the interest component is not subject to GST but the principal payments are subject to GST.
+- 18. Credit sales may involve two types of transactions where a retailer makes a supply of goods and a supply of credit under an agreement for the sale of the goods to the purchaser. - 19.
+The value of the goods and installment payments are calculated as follows: - (a) supply of goods and credit where the credit or interest component is shown separately and disclosed to the recipient, the interest component is not subject to GST but the principal payments are subject to GST at a rate of 6%.
 Refer to Table 1.

-Table 1
+Table 1:

 Calculation of 1 st installment payment

+Amount (RM)

-Value of goods 1,200
+Value of goods 1,200.00

-GST @ 4% 48
+GST @ 6% 72.00

-Value + GST 1,248
+Value + GST 1,272.00

-Installment @12 months 100
+Installment @12 months 100.00

-GST @ 4% 48
+GST @ 6% 72.00

-Interest @ 5% per annum 5
+Interest @ 5% per annum 5.00

-Total 1 st installment 153
+Total 1 st installment 177.00

 Calculation of subsequent installment payment

+Amount (RM)

-Installment 10
+Installment 100.00

-Interest @ 5% per annum 5
+Interest @ 5% per annum 5.00

-Total installment 105
+Total installment 105.00

-The retailer is required to charge and account RM48 as his output tax in the taxable period in which the supply takes place.
+The retailer is required to charge and account RM72 as his output tax in the taxable period in which the supply takes place.

-b) supply of goods and credit where the credit or interest component is not shown separately and not disclosed to the recipient, the entire agreement is subject to GST.
+(b) supply of goods and credit where the credit or interest component is not shown separately and not disclosed to the recipient, the entire agreement is subject to GST at a rate of 6%.
 Refer to Table 2.

-Table 2
+Table 2:

 Calculation of 1 st installment payment

+Amount (RM)

-Value of goods 1,200
+Value of goods 1,200.00

-Interest @ 5% per annum 60
+Interest @ 5% per annum 60.00

-Subtotal 1,260
+Subtotal 1,260.00

-Installment payments 105
+Installment payments 105.00

-GST @ 4% 50.4
+GST @ 6% 75.60

-Total 1 st installment 155.40
+Total 1 st installment 180.60

-Subsequent installment 105
+Subsequent installment 105.00

-c) If the retailer charges any processing fee, then such fee is subject to GST.
+(c) If the retailer charges any processing fee, then such fee is subject to GST.

-5. GST TREATMENT ON HP
+GST TREATMENT ON HP

-5.1.
 Conventional HP and Islamic HP

-The GST implications are as follows:

-- a) Where a HP involves a financial institution (FI), the FI is making a supply of credit which is an exempt supply and is not subject to GST. - b) The dealer of the goods is making a supply of goods which is a taxable supply and subject to GST at a standard rate.
+- 20. The GST implications are as follows: - (a) Where a HP involves a financial institution (FI), the FI is making a supply of credit which is an exempt supply and is not subject to GST. - (b) The dealer of the goods is making a supply of goods which is a taxable supply which attracts GST at a rate of 6% i.e. a standard rate.
 The dealer issues a tax invoice to the hirer charging GST on the supply of goods.

-c) Where a HP agreement does not involve a financier, the supplier is making two supplies i.e. a supply of goods and the other supply being a supply of credit.
+(c) Where a HP agreement does not involve a financier, the supplier is making two supplies i.e. a supply of goods and the other supply being a supply of credit.
 The consideration for the taxable supply of goods is the cash price stated in the agreement before any deposit is paid.

-d) If the purchaser or hirer is registered for GST and the goods are used for making another taxable supply, he is entitled to claim the GST incurred on the inputs except where the inputs are not allowed to be claimed as it relates to a list of goods and services acquired where the input tax is not recoverable e.g. purchase of a passenger motorcar by a registrant for business use.

-- e) The dealer is entitled to input tax incurred in the making of the supply of goods. - f) For Islamic HP (Ijarah) transactions or product structures such as Al Ijarah Thumma Al Bai' (AITAB) and Al Ijarah Muntahiah Bit Tamlik (IMBT), the tax treatment may be found in the public ruling on Islamic financial products.
+- (d) If the purchaser or hirer is registered for GST and the goods are used for making another taxable supply, he is entitled to claim the GST incurred on the inputs except where the inputs are not allowed to be claimed as it relates to a list of goods and services acquired where the input tax is not recoverable e.g. purchase of a passenger motorcar by a registrant for business use. - (e) The dealer is entitled to input tax incurred in the making of the supply of goods. - (f) For Islamic HP (Ijarah) transactions or product structures such as Al Ijarah Thumma Al Bai' (AITAB) and Al Ijarah Muntahiah Bit Tamlik (IMBT), the tax treatment may be found in the public ruling on Islamic financial products.

-g) Insurance
+(g) Insurance